mecaneer23/Ndo/README.md

 | <kbd>Enter</kbd>                  | Toggle a todo as completed  |
 | <kbd>i</kbd>                      | Edit an existing todo       |
 | <kbd>g</kbd>/<kbd>G</kbd>         | Jump to top/bottom of todos |

+## Bugs

+- For some reason long todos don't render properly in strikethrough mode (in certain terminals)